 No matter what happens, no matter how much it hurts, when you lose someone or something, you must always open your front door and take a step forward.
 You never know if you’ll bump into an old friend, or meet a new friend.
 Or, what great things will happen to you next.
 Adventure awaits you—even when it hurts to move.

-I'm a writer: a writer of random thoughts, short stories, and a couple of manuscripts.
-I've been published in some Literary Journals over the last few years, and I continue to knock on doors with new stories with the hope I can add to my Writing CV.
-My ultimate goal?
-To write a novel that readers enjoy so much, that they are carried away and live in the worlds I create, and become the characters.
+I'm a Canadian writer of random thoughts, short stories, and a couple of manuscripts.
+I've been published in several literary journals over the last few years, and I continue to create both short stories and full-length manuscripts.

 Welcome to Tortuous Tales.
 This is the blog of stories.
 Any stories.